 Low vision devices magnify images, so the virtually impaired person can see what they could not see before.
 However, they do not make vision normal.
 And it takes time, practice and determination to learn how to use the devices.
 Reading is slow at first, sometimes only a word or letter at at time.

 It is important to know that unless legally blind, low vision exams and devices are not covered by health insurance.

-At Eye Care for the Adirondacks we have three optometrists certified by New York State Commission for the Blind to provide low vision services: Dr. Stanley Hatch, Dr. Richard Erenstone, and Dr. Inez Reyna.
+At Eye Care for the Adirondacks we have three optometrists certified by New York State Commission for the Blind to provide low vision services: Dr. Stanley Hatch, and Dr. Richard Erenstone.